wp-plugins/tagpages/readme.txt

 For further information about themes, please refer to the WordPress Codex Pages for [Theme Development](http://codex.wordpress.org/Theme_Development) or the user's manual of our theme.

+= Will the tags which I've created with tags4page be lost? =

+No, both TagPages and [tags4page](http://wordpress.org/extend/plugins/tags4page/) (and also some other plugins) are based on the built-in taxonomy of WordPress. - Your tags and their relations to posts and pages will not be harmed. ;)

 = Why do the Post Tags sections for posts and pages in the Admin Menu show the same tag count? =

 The reason for that is that we combine the number of occurrences of tags used in posts and pages in the taxonomy `Post Tags`.
 Though, if you click on the number of a certain tag, WordPress will only show the related posts or pages of the selected tag.